go-fair-us/apireference/README.md

 Those implementing the [H7 FHIR](https://www.hl7.org/fhir/) are already well aligned to the blueprint.

-The H7 FHIR specification has a [https://www.hl7.org/fhir/rdf.html](RDF based turtle encoding) option as well as a [ShEx based validation document](https://www.hl7.org/fhir/fhir.shex).
+The H7 FHIR specification has a [RDF based turtle encoding](https://www.hl7.org/fhir/rdf.html) option as well as a [ShEx based validation document](https://www.hl7.org/fhir/fhir.shex).

 A comparison on the Blueprint approach and the RDF-based FHIR approach is seen below.  (detail this, look at the FHIR API patterns and compare to the ones in the blueprint)